mjtrac/mirth-searchsummary-plugin/README.md

 1. Restart the Mirth Connect Server and run the Administrator Launcher with the "-k" argument which will allow you to accept a self-signed certificate on the extension.
 1. If you run into trouble, you can go to your Mirth Connect appdata folder and, in extension.properties, change the line Search\ Summary\ Plugin=true to Search\ Summary\ Plugin= false and restart server and client.
 ## Usage
-IMPORTANT: You MUST add server information to your Maven settings.xml file in your ~/.m2 folder in order to use Kaur's repository of various Mirth jars in building this plugin.

 IMPORTANT: Once this extension is installed, the Mirth Connect Administrator Launcher will need to be run with the -k flag that allows you to accept self-signed certificates, as the provided plugin certificate is self-signed.
 You will then need to accept the prompt the launcher displays when it encounters the plugin.